A new music charity for Cornwall... get on board !

 Each session is sympathetically structured to promote teamwork and develop empathic relationships within the group.
 This is strongly encouraged and often results in participants teaching and helping each other and ultimately creating an even greater sense of achievement and self esteem for those involved.

 An innovative multi sensory experience created for all ages and abilities, designed as an introduction to making music and experimenting with sound, supported by the very latest technology.
+These sessions are often people’s first taste of playing music and therefore by making it a fun and memorable experience, we remove their fears and inhibitions, opening them up to exploring their creativity.
+There is a wide range of accessible equipment available at all sessions which can be adapted to meet their multi sensory requirements.

 Music has a truly transformative power.
 Especially, bringing people together, lifting their spirits, and improving their quality of life.
 It can also be a source of comfort, joy and motivation, providing a much needed escape from the challenges and limitations of everyday life and help people to connect with others and the world around them, alleviating social isolation.